Insurance for Destination Weddings

 Travel

 Whether you arrive to your destination wedding via airplane, boat or car, travel is unpredictable.
-Insure your wedding travel and receive financial reimbursement if your wedding travel plans are disrupted.
+Insure your wedding travel to receive financial reimbursement if your travel plans are disrupted.

 Wedding Service Providers

-A dozen or more wedding service providers, including the venue, florist, caterer, musicians and limo company, assist you in making your wedding one to remember.
+A dozen or more wedding service providers — including the venue, florist, caterer, musicians and limo company — assist you in making your wedding one to remember.
 Because you schedule your wedding months in advance, there's always a chance that one of the vendors may go out of business before your special day.
 Purchase insurance that will cover any irrecoverable deposits and the costs of making alternative arrangements for other suppliers.
+You may also consider Wedding Supplies Insurance for vendor-related losses.

 Flowers, Food, Cake and Other Details

 Wedding details, including the flowers, food and cake, add to the ambiance of your special day.
 Unfortunately, accidents happen.
-If the cake falls on its way to the venue or someone gets sick on the shrimp, insurance will cover the related expenses.
+If the cake falls on its way to the venue or someone gets sick from the shrimp, insurance can cover the related expenses.

 Photographer and Videographer

 Recording your special day is essential.
-If your photographer or videographer doesn't show up or if the footage is compromised, insurance can reimburse you.
-It may also pay for the photos or video to be reshot.
+If your photographer or videographer doesn't show up or if the footage is compromised, insurance can reimburse you and may pay for the photos or video to be reshot.
+For coverage options tied to the event itself, see Wedding Event Insurance.

 Wedding Attire

 You spend hours finding the perfect dress, and even though you protect it, it can be ruined, especially if you travel overseas with it.
-Insurance will cover the cost of your dress, tuxedos and other wedding attire if it's damaged and pay for you to rent new attire.
+Insurance will cover the cost of your dress, tuxedos and other wedding attire if they're damaged and may pay for you to rent replacements.

 Rings

 The rings you and your fiancé pick are special.
-Insuring them will give you peace of mind since you will get your money back if the rings are lost, damaged or stolen.
+Insuring them will give you peace of mind since you can be reimbursed if the rings are lost, damaged or stolen.

 Gifts

-At some destination weddings, guests give the bride and groom special honeymoon gifts, such as a spa treatment, sightseeing trip or other fun event.
-However, if your guests bring gifts and they are stolen, lost or damaged, insurance will reimburse you.
+At some destination weddings, guests give the bride and groom special honeymoon gifts, such as a spa treatment, sightseeing trip or other events.
+If guests bring gifts and they are stolen, lost or damaged, insurance will reimburse you.

-As you plan your destination wedding, you make sure all the details are perfect.
-Insure your wedding, too, so that you can concentrate on planning and enjoying your special day no matter what happens.
-Discuss your wedding plans with your insurance agent as you buy the coverage you need.
+As you plan your destination wedding, make sure all the details are covered.
+Insure your wedding so you can concentrate on planning and enjoying your special day no matter what happens — and discuss with an agent as you buy the coverage you need.

 Need insurance for You, Your Family or Your Business?